hotosm/learnosm/_posts/bi/beginner/0200-12-28-MemulaidenganJOSM.md

 	untuk mengakhiti poligon dengan mengklik dua kali di atas titik yang pertama kali kita buat.

-### Add Presets

-- Now we know how to draw points, lines and shapes, but we still haven’t defined what they represent.
-We want to be able to say that our points are shops, schools, or something else, and whether our shapes are fields, buildings, or something else.
-- Click on the Select tool, in the column of buttons on the left.

-  ![Select tool][]

-- Select one of the objects that you drew with the Draw tool.
-On the top menu, click “Presets”.
-Move your mouse through the sub-menu to the type of location you would like to define.
-- When you click on a preset, a form will pop up asking you for more information.
-You do not have to fill in every field, but you may wish to add some of the important fields, such as the name of the object.
-- When you are finished entering the information, click “Apply Preset”.
-If everything went well, your point, line, or shape should change colors or show a symbol.
-This is because you have defined what it is.

 ### Cara Menambahkan Preset

 *	Sekarang kita memahami bagaimana menggambar titik, garis dan poligon, akan tetapi